dheerajsonkar5/Kadane-s-Algorithm/README.md

 /*******
 //Q.You need to find the maximum sum of a subarray (containing at least one element) in the array arr[].

-Note : A subarray is a continuous part of an arra Kadane's Algorithm is a dynamic programming algorithm used to find the maximum sum of a contiguous subarray within a one-dimensional array of numbers.
+Note : A subarray is a continuous part of an array
+A Kadane's Algorithm is a dynamic programming algorithm used to find the maximum sum of a contiguous subarray within a one-dimensional array of numbers.
 It solves the "Maximum Subarray Problem" efficiently with a time complexity of O(n).
 *******/

 class Solution {